The Weakly Reporter: Plot

 An armed robbery of a jeweler nets an alarm clock.
 Following sequences deal with feminine intrigue as well as women joining the Army (to the title tune of Captains of the Clouds) and taking jobs vacated by men who have gone off to war.
 One "feminine intrigue" scene shows a woman with an accent being affectionate to an American man in front of what appears to be a German castle, saying, "I can't go back without them.
 Please!
 Please!"
 As the camera zooms out, the castle is actually on a calendar advertising meat in a butcher shop.
 The butcher says, "Oh, very well.
 Here, that will be fifty cents" (equal to $ today) as he wraps two ham steaks up for the woman.

 The cartoon closes with scenes dealing with factory workers building ships, planes, and guns faster than they had ever been built before, and features a scene where a female repair person empties her toolbox and starts a stalled machine (and the entire factory) with a hairpin.

 The closing scene shows a formally dressed man standing with a woman (who is holding a bottle of champagne) at an empty dry dock, ready to launch a ship.
 The woman asks the man, "But, where's the boat?"
 The man replies, "Just start swinging, lady!"
 As she swings the bottle of champagne, the ship rises out of nowhere, gets struck by the bottle and launches to the tune of Columbia, the Gem of the Ocean.
 The camera pans to a shack, and then closes in on a shot showing the shack's door window marked "Henry J. Kaiser - Private" and a sign hanging from a nail on the shack's door which read "Back in 2 minutes - out to launch".
 Iris out.

 Home media

 The Weakly Reporter can be found uncut, uncensored, and digitally remastered on Disc 2 ("Patriotic Pals") of the Looney Tunes Golden Collection: Volume 6.
-It was also included on the 1989 MGM Home Video release, "Bugs and Daffy: The Wartime Cartoons".
+It was also included on the 1989 MGM Home Video release, "Bugs & Daffy: The Wartime Cartoons".